badastro/Project-with-Ruth-Gregory/FODO3d_image_descriptions.md

 <img src="images/FODO3d_env.png" data-canonical-src="images/FODO3d_env.png" width="480" height="480" />

-Description: This is a plot 2 times the X rms values vs space and time.
-I think this is plotting the rms of the x position of the beam for one lattice period
+Description: Plot of 2 times the X rms values vs space and time.
+This is plotting the rms of the x position of the beam for one lattice period

 *Include in poster if there is enough room*

 <img src="images/FODO3d_ne.png" data-canonical-src="images/FODO3d_ne.png" width="480" height="480" />

-Description: This is a plot of the normalized emittance in the x direction vs space and time for one lattice period.
+Description: Plot of the normalized emittance in the x direction vs space and time for one lattice period.

 *Include in poster*